MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     # Stard gdb.
     gdb ./application.out

+The following GDB script generates a core dump file when:

-Suppose we want to generate a corefile when the the signal ``SIGUSR1`` is received, or when a out of memory error occurs, or when a garbage collection (GC) is done, enter the following commands:
+- the signal ``SIGUSR1`` is received,
+- or when a out of memory error occurs,
+- or when an explicit garbage collection (GC) is done.

 .. code-block:: sh